Information and Resources

 - Zero Waste

-Whitehorse is the Wilderness City, and for good reason.
-We are surrounded for thousands of kilometres with pristine wilderness, home to wildlife large and small.
+Whitehorse is surrounded for thousands of kilometres with pristine wilderness, home to wildlife large and small.
 While many Canadians in the south can only hope to catch a glimpse of a bear while on vacation somewhere else, we're trying to reduce human-animal interactions where we live, work and play.
 With this incredible gift of living in close proximity to wilderness comes the collective responsibility to keep it wild.
 An important part of keeping our wilderness wild is properly managing our waste, as well as other "attractants".
 We can do this by being accountable for our waste, prevent illegal dumping or over filling a waste receptacle.
 Wildlife habituated to waste leads to human-wildlife interactions which could prove deadly for the animal.
 This includes, foxes, coyotes and bears!

 what you can do to protect Wildlife